 Return to Play Therapy is a multi-professional clinic that focuses on function and movement and is partnered with Victory Strength and Boxing.
 Together we get you moving by correcting muscle patterning, mobilizing joints, releasing muscles and fascia.

-“Health is wealth.”
-The cost of inaction is wasting time in pain and not doing what you want.
 Let Return to Play Therapy help kick start your journey towards a more pain-free life of activity and enjoyment.
+Let us help take you from restriction to freedom.
 Let us help you return to play.

 Christina always knew she wanted to be in health care.
 She has always had an inclination to provide comfort and care to those around her.
 After a few curveballs thrown her way on this journey called life, she found herself attending a private school for naturopathy.
 During her studies there, she took a weekend introductory course for massage.
 She didn’t know it at the time but a seed had been planted.
 After a few more months at the school, word trickled down that Algonquin College was going to be starting up a Massage Therapy Program.
 Christina decided to make the leap, applied and was accepted.
 She was one of only 54 students accepted into the flagship program.
 Making the Dean’s list and graduating with honours from the 3-year program, Christina has the distinction of being an Algonquin College MT OG, one of the first students to successfully complete the program.